digitoimistodude/air-helper/README.md

 ### Image lazyloading

-Air helper adds few additional helpers to work with image lazyloading, but requires also support from the theme in use.
-In there, there needs to be [js](https://github.com/digitoimistodude/air-light/blob/master/js/src/lazyload.js) and [style](https://github.com/digitoimistodude/air-light/blob/master/sass/features/_lazyload.scss) files.
+Air-helper supports [tuupola/lazyload](https://github.com/tuupola/lazyload) (legacy) and [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) (current).
+[Air-light](https://github.com/digitoimistodude/air-light) version prior 6.1.8 (2020-10-20) had support for lazyload.js provided by [tuupola/lazyload](https://github.com/tuupola/lazyload) which is still legacy-supported by air-helper but no longer provided by [air-light](https://github.com/digitoimistodude/air-light) theme.

 If plugin is activated after images have been already uploaded, regenerate the thumbnails to get 20x20px image for preview purposes.
 Regerenation can be done using WP-CLI media regenerate or Regenerate Thumbnails plugin.

-Refer to [functions](#image-lazyloading) to find out how to use image lazyloading.
+Refer to [functions](#image-lazyloading-1) to find out how to use image lazyloading.

 ### Disabled views